 Gettysburg is a residential college.
 As a residential college, we require all students to live on-campus all four years.
-We do allow exceptions for a small number of seniors to be released from their four-year residency obligation.
+We do allow exceptions for a small number of eligible seniors to be released from their four-year residency obligation.
 Release from this obligation is determined through the Off-Campus Living Application Process held each spring.
 Before deciding to pursue applying to live off-campus, it is critical for students to recognize the significant privilege and responsibility that comes with being a member of the local community.

-Each February, the college evaluates enrollment needs and determines the number of students who may be released from their obligation to reside on campus.
+Each February, the college evaluates enrollment needs and determines the number of eligible students who may be released from their obligation to reside on campus.
 There are NO GUARANTEES that all eligible applicants will be released.
 For this reason you SHOULD NOT sign a lease for an off-campus accommodation until you receive approval (in writing) through the application process.
 Students who are not approved to live off-campus must participate in the housing lottery process in March in order to secure on-campus housing for the following year.
 If you do not have written permission to live off-campus, you are obligated to reside in, and pay for, college housing.
 This obligation is in support of Letter T in the Proscribed Code of Conduct.
 Violating this could result in disciplinary action.
 If you are approved, it is your responsibility to secure suitable accommodations.

 Key Factors to Know about the Off-Campus Living Application Process:

-- There are a limited number of students the College may release based on enrollment numbers for a given year.
+- There are a limited number of eligible students the College may release based on enrollment numbers for a given year.

 - Some eligible students may not be released (based on the pre-determined number of students approved to be released).